How to Easily Organize the House and Keep It Clean

 Divide your chores into time frames and place the list on the fridge and check it off as you go along.
 If you have other family members, assign the chores on rotations and make a chart for those so everyone can easily see what they need to do each day.

-The really big jobs like windows, pulling down drapes to clean and other large projects should be done one per month throughout the year.
+The really big jobs like windows, pulling down drapes to clean and other large projects that are yearly should be tackled one per month throughout the year.
 Examples would be turning mattresses, replacing smoke detector batteries, washing down the siding, cleaning out the attic etc.

 DIY Housecleaning Products Save Time and Money